 Hidden in the alley of The Passage, this small sandwich, salad and soup place can be found.
 Ideal for a quiet lunch or a built your own grilled cheese sandwich.
 Try their meat sandwich or veggie burger.

-Opinions varies on which is the best restaurant in Chinatown.
-For me it is Woeng Kee.
-A second favorite is Kaa Lun Palace (Previously named Kee Lun).
+Opinions vary on which is the best restaurant in Chinatown.
+For me, it is Woeng Kee.
 Woeng Kee has a couple of dishes that are my go to, like honey and walnuts chicken or fried ravioli beef dim sum.
 They have an excellent fried rice which is hard to not eat all by yourself.

 South of Houston